2onk/UniversalRobots-Beckhoff/README.md

 - how to use Interpreter mode
 - how to use Dashboard Server

-Informations about how to set up a new project can be found in the .ppt.
+Informations about how to set up a new project can be found in the .pdf.
 Also further descripton how to start with this example.